 [TIPS.
 If you'd like to get tips on how to collect unused laptops from your local community, please click here.
-After the laptop gets sanitized, you can click here to learn different ways to package the laptops to make them ready for traveling to a needy school.
-If in any of these steps you get stuck during the sanitizing process, you can post your questions in the wall of the Labdoo QA Team so that others can help you.]
+After the laptop gets sanitized, you can click here to learn different ways to package the laptops to get them ready for schools that needs them.
+If you get stuck in any of these steps during the sanitizing process, you can post your questions in the wall of the Labdoo QA Team so that others can help you.]

 The current standard process of sanitizing a laptop is as follows:

-- If the laptop is not already tagged with a Labdoo ID number, please follow the instruction under "tagging a laptop" page.
-Make sure you print 3 labels and attach two of them to the laptop and one to the AC adapter following the instructions that you will find in the website.
+- If the laptop is not already tagged with a Labdoo ID number, please follow the instructions under "tagging a laptop" page.
+Make sure you print 3 labels and attach two of them to the laptop and one to the AC adapter following the instructions that you will find on the website.

 Download the Lubuntu 16.04 release from this link (this is a large .iso image):

 Note.
-If your computer is powerful enough and has more than 1GB of memory RAM, you can instead download Ubuntu 16.04 which provides better graphics but requires more computing resources:
+If your computer is powerful enough and has more than 1GB of memory RAM, you can download Ubuntu 16.04 instead.
+It provides better images but requires more computing resources:

 Burn the downloaded file into a CD.
 Make sure you burn the downloaded file as an ISO image.
-If you don't know how to do that, you can follow the instructions from any one these links depending on the type of computer your are using to burn the CD:
+If you don't know how to do this, you can follow the instructions from any of these links depending on the type of computer you use to burn the CD:

 (Note: you can either use a CD or a DVD, the burning process is the same.
 We recommend to use a CD because some older computers do not accept DVD.)